 The 2016 primaries are underway, with the Iowa caucuses scheduled for February 1 and New Hampshire for February 9.
 South Carolina is February 20 for Republicans and February 27 for Democrats.
+Primary

-Primary season is a long, drawn out process, from February to June.
-It is followed by the national conventions for both parties earlier than usual, in July.
-The conventions are Keep Initiative in Our Hands • 14
+Keep Initiative in Our Hands • 14

 57TH ANNIVERSARY OF CUBAN REVOLUTION